bhavintandel/bhavintandel.github.io/resources/data_science/exploring-ml-tools/aws-textract/exploring-ml-tools-aws-textract.md

 It accepts images of format (JPEG/PNG) and PDFs .
 For Images, we can perform synchronous or asynchronous call with reading it as bytes or passing s3 location.
 To process PDF, only asynchronous call is supported via s3 location.
-Initialize the textract client in python, if you are planning to run extract job on files under s3 bucket then, region_name should be same as the location on data.
+Initialize the Textract client in python, if you are planning to run extract job on files under s3 bucket then, region_name should be same as the location on data.

 #### Detexting text in Image